aahnik/wappdriver/.github/SECURITY.md

 ## Reporting a Vulnerability

-- If you find any problem, create an issue in this repo, with proper desciption and let us know.
+- If you find any problem, create an **BUG REPORT** issue in this repo, with proper desciption and let us know.
 - Only the latest version is supported.
 - This project is under active development